 system. define main structural features of the peripheral lymphoid organs. identify the spleen in micrographs, distinguish white and red pulp. identify the lymph nodes in micrographs, distinguish cortex and medulla list the functions of the lymphatic system; explain how lymph forms and returns to the bloodstream; name the major cells of the lymphatic system and state their functions; name and describe the types of lymphatic tissue; describe the structure and function of the red bone marrow, thymus, lymph nodes, tonsils, and spleen.
-6 The Nervous system: Biophysics of the nervous system Electrophysiology of neuronal synapses.
-Biophysics of the neural integration of the nervous system Histology of the neuroglia).
+6 The Nervous system: - Biophysics of the nervous system Electrophysiology of neuronal synapses.
+Biophysics of the neural integration of the nervous system - Histology of the supporting cells of the nerve tissue (neuroglia).
 Histology of the Nervous System Peripheral Nervous System.
 Ganglia.
 Spinal cord. - Central nervous system.
 Brain.
 Cortex.
-Cerebellum.
-Overview of the meninges, ventricles, cerebrospinal fluid and blood supply.
-Overview of the Nervous System.
+Cerebellum. - Overview of the meninges, ventricles, cerebrospinal fluid and blood supply. - Overview of the Nervous System.
 Properties of Neurons.
 Synapses.
 Neural Integration.
 Spinal cord.
-Spinal nervous fluid and blood supply.
-Overview of the meninges, ventricles, cerebrospinal fluid and blood supply.
-Overview of the Nervous System.
-Properties of Neurons.
-Synapses.
-Neural Integration.
-Spinal cord.
-Spinal nerves Overview of the meninges, ventricles, cerebrospinal fluid and blood supply. list the conditions for the emergence of resting potentials and actions on the membrane; define Nernst formula and Goldman-Hodgkin-Katz equation; determine of action potential; action potential phases; distribution of action potential along myelin and non-myelin nerve fibers; describe the mechanisms of the methods for registering biopotential as EEG, ECG, EMG. apply the appropriate formulas to calculate the value of the resting biopotential and action. name supporting cells of the nerve tissue in terms of their features identify supporting cells of the nerve tissue in terms of their features compare supporting cells in micrographs conclude the functions of neuroglial cells based on their histological features. compare myelinated and unmyelinated nerve fibers in terms of their features investigate the organs of the nervous system in the specimens according to key features of structure. identify and classify the peripheral and central organs of the nervous system. recognize the spinal ganglion in the specimens on the basis of key morphological features. determine the general structure of the peripheral nerve. identify the spinal cord and its horns in the specimen.
-Describe the functional ginficance of different nuclei. identify the spinal cord and its horns in the specimen.
-Describe the functional peculiarities of cerebellar cortex on the basis of cellular content and relationship with other organs of the nervous system. recognise the cerebral cortex. recognise the cerebral cortex. interpret the cytoarchitecture of the cerebral cortex. identify the layers of the cerebral cortex. interpret the cytoarchitecture of the cerebral cortex. describe the dagranular and granular types of cerebral cortex. describe the dagranular and granular types of cerebral cortex. describe the blood - brain barrier in terms of its structural correlates and its function describe the overall function of the nervous system;
+Somatic reflexes. - Spinal Nerves - Overview of the meninges, ventricles, cerebrospinal fluid and blood supply. list the conditions for the emergence of resting potentials and actions on the membrane; define Nernst formula and Goldman-Hodgkin-Katz equation; determine of action potential; action potential phases; distribution of action potential along myelin and non-myelin nerve fibers; describe the mechanisms of the methods for registering biopotential as EEG, ECG, EMG. apply the appropriate formulas to calculate the value of the resting biopotential and action. name supporting cells of the nerve tissue compare supporting cells of the nerve tissue in terms of their features identify supporting cells in micrographs conclude the functions of neuroglial cells based on their histological features. compare myelinated and unmyelinated nerve fibers in terms of their features investigate the organs of the nervous system in the specimens according to key features of structure. identify and classify the peripheral and central organs of the nervous system. recognize the spinal ganglion in the specimens on the basis of key morphological features. determine the general structure of the peripheral nerve. identify the spinal cord and its horns in the specimen.
+Describe the functional significance of different nuclei. identify the layers of the cerebellar cortex. recognize the cerebral min the specimens and slides. explain the functional peculiarities of cerebellar cortex on the basis of cellular content and relationship with other organs of the nervous system. recognise the cerebral cortex. recognise the cerebral cortex. interpret the cytoarchitecture of the cerebral cortex. interpret the cytoarchitecture of the cerebral cortex. explain the differences between sensory and motor cortex. describe the agranular and granular types of cerebella cortex. describe the dod - brain barrier in terms of its structural correlates and its function describe the overall function of the nervous system: